scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 This is complicated so don't worry if you don't completely understand it!
 Once you have the Jacobian, you calculate what are known as the eigenvalues of the Jacobian at the equilibrium points.
 This is also a bit complicated, so if your head is starting to spin, just skip forward in this chapter!

 Nonetheless, eigenvalues and their sibling eigenvectors are an interesting subject.
-Given a square matrix (a matrix where the number of rows in equals the number of columns), an eigenvector is a vector which, when multiplied by the matrix, results is the original vector multiplied by some factor.
-This factor is known as an eigenvalue as is usually denoted $\lambda$.
+Given a square matrix (a matrix where the number of rows equals the number of columns), an eigenvector is a vector which, when multiplied by the matrix, results in the original vector multiplied by some factor.
+This factor is known as an eigenvalue and is usually denoted as $\lambda$.
 Given a matrix $\mathbf{A}$, an eigenvalue $\lambda$ with associated eigenvector $\mathbf{V}$; the following equation will be true:

 $$\mathbf{A} \times \mathbf{V} = \lambda \times \mathbf{V}$$